Keep your cash flow moving with Coupa’s Early Payment Solutions

 Then the equation would work as follows: $288-$210=$78, ($78/$300)100=26%, so with a 4% discount, you would still maintain a 26% profit margin.

-You can try out different options and see what kind of discounts you can offer while still maintaining a high profit margin.
+You can try out different options and see what kind of discounts you can offer while still maintaining a sufficient profit margin.